-(each validly rejected Product being a "Rejected Product").
+- (a) If the Customer gives notice to the Supplier in accordance with clauses 7.5(d)(i) or 7.5(d)(ii) (each validly rejected Product being a "Rejected Product"), the Rejected Products will be taken to be rejected by the Supplier, subject to the provisions of clauses 7.5(e), 7.5(f) and 7.6; and - (b) Subject to clause 7.7(c): - (i) the Supplier will issue to the Customer a refund or credit note for the Product Purchase Price (or any part thereof) for any Rejected Product; - (ii) the Customer must return Rejected Products to the Supplier unless: - A. the Customer reasonably determines it necessary or appropriate (including for public health reasons) to destroy the Rejected Products; or - B. the Supplier requests the Customer to destroy or dispose of the Rejected Products; and - (iii) the Supplier will be responsible for all reasonable costs incurred by the Customer in connection with returning or destroying Rejected Goods, provided that the Customer: - A. takes all reasonable steps to mitigate such costs; and

-- (b) Subject to clause 7.7(c): - (i) the Customer shall not be obliged to pay the Product Purchase Price for any Rejected Products; - (ii) if the Customer has already paid to the Supplier the Product Purchase Price (or any part thereof) for any Rejected Product, the Supplier will issue to the Customer a refund or credit note for that amount; - (iii) the Customer must return Rejected Products to the Supplier unless: - A. the Customer reasonably determines it necessary or appropriate (including for public health reasons) to destroy the Rejected Products; or - B. the Supplier requests the Customer to destroy or dispose of the Rejected Products; and - (iv) the Supplier will be responsible for all reasonable costs incurred by the Customer in connection with returning or destroying Rejected Goods, provided that the Supplier: - A. takes all reasonable steps to mitigate such costs; and - B. obtains the Supplier's consent prior to incurring any costs in excess of \$5,000. - (c) If any Rejected Product is suitable and safe for resale to the public, the Customer and the Supplier may negotiate in good faith a discounted Product Purchase Price for the Rejected Product.
-If the parties agree on a discounted Product Purchase Price for a Rejected Product, then: - (i) that Product will be deemed to have been accepted by the Customer (and will cease to be a Rejected Product); and - (ii) the Product Purchase Price payable by the Customer for that Product will be the discounted Product Purchase Price agreed between the parties in accordance with this clause.
+- B. obtains the Supplier's written consent prior to incurring any costs. - (c) If any Rejected Product is suitable and safe for resale to the public, the Customer and the Supplier may negotiate in good faith a discounted Product Purchase Price for the Rejected Product.
+If the parties agree on a discounted Product Purchase Price for a Rejected Product, then: - (i) that Product will be deemed to have been accepted by the Customer (and will cease to be a Rejected Product); - (ii) the Product Purchase Price payable by the Customer for that Product will be the discounted Product Purchase Price agreed between the parties in accordance with this clause; and - (iii) the difference in value established in 7.7(c)(ii) will be processed by the Supplier as a refund or credit note to the Customer.